-Recommendation: We recommend that an inventory is taken on the Winfield site and that the location's information is up to date and complete in the College's database.
-We also recommend that since the tag is the primary device of tracking and identifying various equipment as belonging to the College, that all assets have the tag easily visible on the equipment.
+Recommendation: We recommend that since the tag is the primary device of tracking and identifying various equipment as belonging to the College, that all assets have the tag easily visible on the equipment.
+We also recommend asset records be updated when assets are moved to other sites or disposed.

-FINDINGS AND QUESTIONED COSTS-MAJOR FEDERAL AWARD PROGRAMS AUDIT
+FINDINGS AND QUESTIONED COSTS--MAJOR FEDERAL AWARD PROGRAMS AUDIT

-Student Financial Assistance - CFDA No. 84.268 Award Period - 7/1/10 to 6/30/11 Compliance Issue - Special tests - Return of Title IV funds.
+12-2 Student Financial Assistance - CFDA No. 84.268 Award Period - 7/1/11 to 6/30/12 Compliance Issue - Special tests - Return of Title IV funds.